dimaka666/JSTEST_SlotMachine/README.txt

 DEBUG SETTINGS

+You can access Debug settings screen by pressing "Debug" text at the top right corner of the machine.

 Elements:
 1. Field to enter Player Balance - Not recommended to go over 9999 because of Design.
 2. On/Off Button (green/red) to turon on and off Debug Mode